V-Rajasekar/README/Java/OCJP11/Chapter19-IO.md

   try (var fis = new FileInputStream("zoo-data.txt")) {
    System.out.print(fis.read());
 }

+//explicit close method which is not recommended public void close() throws IOException
 ```
 - we can rely on the ObjectOutputStream to close the BufferedOutputStream and FileOutputStream.
 The following will call only one close()
 - When working with a wrapped stream, you only need to use close() on the topmost objec